covcom/205CDE/19_20_Flask_SQLite/README.md

 ### Forms using WTF

 Bootstrap was covered earlier in the module, in lab12.
-The only reason we need to re-visit is to use Flask extension Flask-WTF, which offers a simple wrapper around WTForms.
+The only reason we need to re-visit is to prepare for the Flask extension Flask-WTF, which offers a simple wrapper around WTForms.
 WTForms is a flexible forms validation and rendering library for python web development that turns the whole form into classes and objects.

 Create a new file and name it 'form_wtf.py'.
 Insert the following code into it